morgan-ashley/Front-end-Developer-Interview-Questions/README.md

 * What needs to be changed to properly make it an IIFE?
   * `(function foo(){ }();`.
 * What's the difference between a variable that is: `null`, `undefined` or undeclared?
+  *  `undefined` means a variable has not yet been declared or assigned to a value. `null` is an assignment value and can be assigned to a variable as a representation with no value.
+A variable is undeclared when it does not use the var keyword.
+It gets created on the global object (that is, the window), thus it operates in a different space as the declared variables.
 * How would you go about checking for any of these states?
+  * I would check to see it variables were `undefined`, `null`, or undeclared by using console.log in Developer Tools
 * What is a closure, and how/why would you use one?
 * What's a typical use case for anonymous functions?
 * How do you organize your code? (module pattern, classical inheritance?)